kiikuchi/mWebSocket/README.md

-# mWebSockets for mIRC
+# mWebSocket
-mWebSockets for mIRC is an mIRC script that aims to implement the [WebSocket Standard](https://tools.ietf.org/html/rfc6455) within mIRC.
+mWebSocket aims to implement the client portion of the [WebSocket Standard](https://tools.ietf.org/html/rfc6455) in mSL for mIRC and AdiIRC.
 It is not, however, a fully featured HTTP client.
 As such it will not follow HTTP redirects or process non-websocket related responses.
 &nbsp;
 The project is currently in a very alpha stage but is being routinly update.
 &nbsp;